 Near the Alabárdos Restraurant catch the bus Nr 105 with which you can reach quickly Andrássy út, the iconic boulevard of Budapest dating back to 1872.
 It is also one of city’s main shopping streets, with fine cafés, restaurants, theatres and luxury boutiques.
-At 3 pm don’t miss the insider tour at the Opera House.
+Either at 3 or 4 pm don’t miss the insider tour at the Opera House.
 After visiting this magnificent neo-Renaissance building take the Millennium underground until the Heroes’ Square where you can splash into the medical water of the Szechenyi Thermal Bath.
 Looking out from one of our riverside rooms could provide you a magnificent sight of the Buda Castle and the lately reconstructed cultural junction of the Castle Bazaar.

 Coming back from the Szechenyi Bath, take the Millennium underground again until Oktogon.
 Liszt Ferenc tér is only a few steps away, which is a hip place for locals to hang out.
 You can find almost everything from drink bars through cafés to restaurants.
 For supper, visit Menza which is a fabulously stylish restaurant and it’s always packed with diners who come for the simple but perfectly cooked Hungarian classics with a modern spin.
 If you are in the mood of dancing, Ötkert, a trendy ruin bar is awaiting you close to the St. Stephen’s Basilica.

 József Galamb, as the employee of the Ford Company, designed the famous Model-T car.
 He invented the planetary gearbox and the electrical ignition system.
 At the same time, he designed the mass production of cars.
 The small Ford Company became a huge factory.
 In 19 years, they made 15.5 million Model-T cars.
 One of them is currently exhibited in the Museum of Transportation.